Hungary for a new adventure – Flavors of Budapest – a New York Caesar Salad – part 4

 As Patricia and I regaled Alison with tales of our adventures since arriving in Budapest (including me bemoaning my lost camera) and she told us of her reunions with her family there, I nibbled on the New York Caesar salad which comes with grilled chicken.
 In this instance, I think using New York as an adjective referred more to the café than to the city or state.

-We had a lovely time but, even after our final goodbyes, I have a bit more to report about our final hours in Budapest so, once again, stay tuned.
+We had a lovely time but, even after our final goodbyes with Alison, our trip hadn’t reached its ultimate conclusion.
+So, if you’d like to read about our final hours in Budapest, I’ll once again suggest you stay tuned.

 This entry was posted in Balkans and Budapest 2016.
 Bookmark the permalink.